How much does it cost to drill a water well on your property?

 - The American Ground Water Trust has more info on drilling a water well than you can shake a divining rod at, otherwise known as dowsing.

-- Cleverly conceal your water well pump with a mock rock that blends with your landscape.
+- You can cleverly conceal your water well pump with a mock rock that blends with your landscape.

-- Digging a well: What you need to know
+- Here’s everything you need to know about digging a well.